|COMP477 Coordinator:||David Bainbridge

 Phone: (07) 838 4407

 |Description:||Directed investigation and report on an approved project or study topic.|

-A list of projects currently available, and the sign-up procedures, can be found on the Project Selection page (available soon).
+A list of projects and the sign-up procedures, can be found on the Project Selection page (available soon).
 This page is being updated with new projects regularly, especially up to start of Semester, so check back regularly.

 |Course Text:||Some readings will be supplied.|

 |Assessment:||The grade is based totally on the final report.|

 |Pass/Fail:||Other compulsory components are assessed on a pass/fail basis: